stereolabs/zed-unity/README.md

 The overview is available in the [documentation for the ZED Unity plugin](https://www.stereolabs.com/docs/unity/samples/).

+- [Body Tracking](https://www.stereolabs.com/docs/unity/body-tracking/): Animate a 3D avatar based on real-people movements using the ZED SDK [Body Tracking](https://www.stereolabs.com/docs/body-tracking/) module.
+- [Dark Room](https://www.stereolabs.com/docs/unity/lighting/): Your office is now a night club!
+Explore the lighting features coupled to the depth sensing to cast a laser show on your walls.
+- [Drone Shooter](https://www.stereolabs.com/docs/unity/samples/#drone-battle): Defend yourself from drones that spawn around your room and shoot at you.
+Block lasers with your hand, and shoot back with the spacebar, or VR controllers if using the Oculus Integration or SteamVR plugin.
+- [Green Screen](https://www.stereolabs.com/docs/unity/green-screen-vr/): Aim your ZED at a greenscreen and hit Play to see your subject standing in a small town in the desert.
+You’ll see that the nearby crates still have all the proper occlusion, but the greenscreen background is replaced with the virtual background.
+- [Movie Screen](https://www.stereolabs.com/docs/unity/samples/#movie-screen): Simple AR sample, playing a movie on a movable, scalable 3D screen integrated to the real-world.
+Demonstrates how 2D content can easily be displayed in a 3D, mixed reality scene.
+- [Multicam](./ZEDCamera/Assets/ZED/Examples/MultiCam/): Integrate data from multiple ZED cameras in the same scene, at the same time.
+- [Object Detection](https://www.stereolabs.com/docs/unity/object-detection/): Detect objects and people bounding boxes using the ZED SDK Object Detection module.
+- [Object Placement](https://www.stereolabs.com/docs/unity/object-placement/): Place virtual objects on real-world surfaces using the [Plane Detection](https://www.stereolabs.com/docs/spatial-mapping/plane-detection/) capabilities of the ZED SDK.
+- [OpenCV ArUco Detection](https://www.stereolabs.com/docs/unity/using-opencv-with-unity/): Print out ArUco markers, put them in view of your ZED, and let the battle of the drones begin.
+Shows how to easily interface the ZED with OpenCV for marker detection using a variety of included scripts.
+- [Plane Detection](https://www.stereolabs.com/docs/unity/samples/#simple-plane-detection): Run the scene and hold down spacebar to see if you’re looking at a valid surface where a bunny could stand.
+Release the spacebar and a bunny will fall from the sky and land on that surface with proper physics.
+- [VR Plane Detection](https://www.stereolabs.com/docs/unity/samples/#vr-only-plane-detection-requires-vr-hmd-and-oculussteamvr-plugin): Throw a plushie as far as possible, the distance is measured where it lands using the Plane Detection.
+Shows how plane detection can fit into a proper VR game.
+- [Planetarium](https://www.stereolabs.com/docs/unity/samples/#planetarium): A beautiful display of the ZED plugin’s basic mixed reality features, viewable with or without a headset.
+Watch as the planets are properly occluded by the real world.
+- [Point Cloud](https://www.stereolabs.com/docs/unity/samples/#point-cloud): Visualize the depth retrieved by the ZED Camera directly into Unity, in the form of a Point Cloud.
+- [Simple MR](https://www.stereolabs.com/docs/unity/creating-mixed-reality-app/): Learn to create a basic AR app, with depth occlusion and camera tracking.
+- [Spatial Mapping](https://www.stereolabs.com/docs/unity/spatial-mapping-unity/): Capture a mesh of your environment, allowing physical interactions between the real and virtual world.

 ## Additional Resources

 Want more details?
 Our [📖 Documentation](https://www.stereolabs.com/docs/unity/) has overviews and tutorials for getting started with specific features.